tribalfs/PixelsPub/README.md

 ####  For macOS: ```./adb shell pm grant com.tribalfs.pixels android.permission.WRITE_SECURE_SETTINGS ```

-#### Note for MIUI and OnePlus devices
+#### Note for MIUI, OnePlus and some other devices

- * On some MIUI and OnePlus devices you need to enable the option _Disable permission Monitoring_ in _Developer options_ to be able to grant this permission.
+ * On some devices you need to enable the option _Disable permission Monitoring_ in _Developer options_ to be able to grant this permission.
 Reboot is needed.

 **That's it!**